xpack/web-jekyll/pages/core/xpm/cli/uninstall.md

 ## Description

-This command uninstalls/removes one or more packages from the project available in the current folder or from the global storage.
+This command uninstalls/removes one or more packages from the project available in the current folder or from the global xPacks store.

 Example: